oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

 *   sriov_numvfs
-    -   on what os is it supported?
-    -   how to keep in persistent after reboot?
+    -   how to keep in persistent after reboot? (vdsm db, dev rule)
     -   how should the sriov_numvfs update be sent to the vdsm
         -   on of the setupNetworks verb (by adding a nics dictionary to the setup networks parameters)
         -   on a new verb- updateSriovNumVfs.